 Comfort

-Most people tolerate gummy smile treatments well.
+Most people tolerate Gummy Smile treatments well.
 However, if required, we can apply a topical anaesthetic to the area beforehand to make the treatment more comfortable.
 We ask all patients who prefer this option to let the treating cosmetic nurse know as soon as they arrive.

 Downtime